appveyor/website/src/docs/build-configuration.md

 For example, you do commit `A` to `master` branch - it's being queued and then run.
 Then you do `B` commit to `master` branch while `A` is running - build of `A` will be cancelled immediately and `B` is queued.
 If you do another `C` commit while `B` is queued it will be cancelled and `C` queued.

+(Note that "Rolling builds" can only be enabled in the settings UI of a project and not via `appveyor.yml` and that the presence of `appveyor.yml` does not disable this UI setting.)

 ## Scheduled builds

 AppVeyor uses [NCrontab library](https://github.com/atifaziz/NCrontab) to calculate a build schedule.